geerlingguy/ansible-role-drush/README.md

     drush_path: /usr/local/bin/drush

-The path where composer will be installed and available to your system.
-Should be in your user's `$PATH` so you can run commands simply with `composer` instead of the full path.
+The path where drush will be installed and available to your system.
+Should be in your user's `$PATH` so you can run commands simply with `drush` instead of the full path.

-This role also relies on the presence of the `composer_path` variable, which is used to run composer.
-This could be, simply, `composer` on your system (if composer is in your user's `$PATH`).

     drush_version: master